openbmc/phosphor-power/phosphor-regulators/docs/config_file/rule.md

 config file.
 Rules define a standard way to perform an operation.
 Rules are used to minimize duplication in the config file.

-For example, the following action sequences might be sharable using a rule:
+For example, the following action sequences might be shareable using a rule:

 - Actions that set the output voltage of a regulator rail
 - Actions that read all the sensors of a regulator rail